developer-friendly/blog/docs/posts/0008-k8s-federated-oidc.md

 ```

 We would need the required access token which you can get from their respective
 account settings.
-Grab your Cloudflare token from [here][cf-token] and learn
+If you want to apply the stack, you will need a Cloudflare
-how to generate the Hetzner API token from [here][hcloud-token].
+token[^10] and a Hetzner API token[^11].

 ??? example "Get Hetzner Cloud API Token"